cdig/cd-module/README.md

 Here's how you'd upgrade a v1 module to v2.

-### Phase One
+### Prolog

 First, you should make sure you're working on a fresh COPY of your module.
 If anything goes wrong, you should feel comfortable just trashing the upgraded version, and falling back to the original.

+### Phase One

-There's a few files that need special handling, before we go ahead with the automated process below.
+There are a few files that need special handling, before we go ahead with the automated process below.

 Open `source/styles.scss`.
 Normally this file is just full of `@import` statements and comments.
 If you have any actual CSS rules in here, you need to pull those out into a separate file — I suggest `source/module.scss`.